aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.saving/pdfsaveoptions/get_embedattachments/_index.md

 When the value is **true** attachments are embedded to the PDF document.

-Embedding attachments is not supported when saving to PDF/A and PDF/UA compliance. **false** value will be used automatically.
+PDF/A-1, PDF/A-2 and PDF/A-4 (not level F) standards do not allow embedded files. **false** value will be used automatically.

 Embedding attachments is not supported when encryption is enabled. **false** value will be used automatically.
 ## See Also